 + Rachel Lescano

-Rachel is a Production Designer at 321 and our resident foodie.
+Rachel is a Creative at 321 and our resident foodie.
 She is fascinated by the collision of design and food that establishes a restaurant brand’s personality.
 When Rachel is not designing or eating, you can find her ogling over her lucky black cat Mika or wish-shopping on Airbnb.